Many people think staying hydrated is all about drinking water.

 But the opposite is also true.
 Drinking too much water also throws off the fluid balance in your body.
 And drinking too much—not too little—is the bigger problem for athletes.

 Hyponatremia is sort of a dark horse though, and many elite athletes don’t know about it.
 Because of this, people drink too much water, then suffer some nasty consequences.
-Low salt levels can even be fatal.
+Low sodium levels can even be fatal.

 Today I want to take a super deep dive into this stuff: the bad advice about guzzling water, the basics of hyponatremia, the importance of electrolytes, and—of course—how to stay properly hydrated.
 Let’s do it.